dathtu/capslock/README.md

 This project will create a configuration that I can have almost identical experiences using MacOS and Windows, regardless of whether I use my small mechanical keyboard or the built-in keyboard on Macbook.
 ## Highlights
 - Transform `Capslock` into a powerful `Hyper` (✱)
+- CapsLock is remapped to `Esc` when pressed
 - Quickly launch apps, useful navigation, window control, shortcuts, etc.
 - Speed up productivity, high-frequency move stay in the home row.
-- Work with existing modifiers: Ctrl, Shift, Win, and Alt work normally to avoid conflicts.
+- Work with all existing modifiers: Ctrl, Shift, Win, and Alt.
-- Same finger position as Mac
+- Same finger position as Mac device.

 ## Requirements
 - A mechanical keyboard:  to keep the finger position the same when using MacOS or Windows, the `Alt` and `Win` keys are swapped to replicate the `Opt` and `Cmd` keys on Mac, which I find more ergonomic when typing.
 For this matter, you will need a programmable keyboard to remap the keys.